 Here is the map:

 MAP: TRINITY SITE

-It is possible to visit Trinity Site twice a
+It is possible to visit Trinity Site once a

 reservations are necessary.
 It is more of an open house event rather